lexical-lsp/lexical/projects/lexical_plugin/README.md

 Plugins are used to extend lexical's functionality and provide opt-in diagnostics, completion, and code intelligence features without having to build inside of Lexical itself.

 ## Plugin Types
 The goal of the plugin project is to have different types of plugins that affect lexical in different ways.
 Presently, only diagnostic plugins are supported.
-A diagnostic examines a mix project or a document and emits `Lexical.Plugin.Diagnostic.Result` structs to direct the user's attention to any issues it finds.
+A diagnostic examines a mix project or a document and emits `Lexical.Plugin.V1.Diagnostic.Result` structs to direct the user's attention to any issues it finds.
 Diagnostic plugins can be used to integrate code linters like `credo` or to enforce project-specific rules and coding practices.

 ### Creating a diagnostic plugin